Final Round Case Interview Prep 2026: Partner-Level Guide and Story Portfolio

 Recommendation Quality Over Speed

 First round rewards fast, structured analysis.
-Final round rewards thoughtful, nuanced recommendations.
+Final round rewards thoughtful, nuanced recommendations delivered with a clear point of view.
 Partners will probe the assumptions behind your recommendation.
 "Why did you assume the client can execute this in 12 months?" is a final round question.
 "Why did you structure the problem this way?" is not.
+For how to land a crisp top-down recommendation at this level, see the case interview synthesis guide.

 For the underlying framework on hypothesis-driven case work, see the case interview hypothesis-driven guide and case interview opening statement guide.